vape flood and leaks

 Difference between Flooding and Leaks

-Flooding a battery can be detrimental on a large scale, as it can totally kill the battery, or leave it making a wretched gurgling sound.
+Flooding a battery can be detrimental on a large scale, as it can totally kill the battery, or leave it making an undesirable gurgling sound.
 You can tell if your battery is flooded if you are able to see that the liquid is coming from the area where the battery and cartomizer connect.

 Leaks, on the other hand, are caused by small cracks in the tank, typically at the base, and cause liquid to actually leak out.
 Certain e-liquid flavors, such as cinnamon, menthol, and some fruit flavors are notorious for causing plastic tanks to melt and crack as a result of their higher temperatures; one reason why some people prefer glass tanks exclusively.